gamechanger/dusty/docs/specs/app-specs.md

 Generally, you will want to do expensive setup operations like installs inside `once`, then start your application inside of `always`.

-The output of these commands is logged inside the app's container at `/var/log/dusty_always.log` and `/var/log/dusty_once.log`.
+The output of the once command is logged inside the app's container at `/var/log/dusty_once_fn.log`.

 ## scripts